-Gerry Tesauro <tesauro@watson.ibm.com> of IBM's Thomas J. Watson Research Center wrote the first expert-strength backgammon program, TD-Gammon, which learns by self-play.
+Gerry Tesauro of IBM’s Thomas J. Watson Research Center wrote the first expert-strength backgammon program, TD-Gammon, which learned by self-play.
+TD-Gammon set the pattern for all strong backgammon programs since then, so it’s historically important.

 | Jay : game learning : backgammon : TD-Gammon |

-The program was released for OS/2 Warp as part of a product called "Family FunPak", but as far as I can tell this product seems to have been discontinued.
-You can read about it in the article TD-Gammon: From neural network to OS/2 game.
+The program was released for OS/2 Warp as part of a product called “Family FunPak”, but of course it is long discontinued.
+You can read about it in the popular article TD-Gammon: From neural network to OS/2 game.

 Neurogammon was a supervised-learning neural network with specialized backgammon input features to measure such things as the racing lead and the strength of blockades.
 It was trained on positions that Tesauro hand-labeled with good and bad moves.